yoshi1123/vim-linebox/README.md

 vim-linebox -- the VIM lines and boxes plugin.

+linebox is a vim plugin to draw boxes and lines.
+Boxes are drawn by visually selecting a rectangle, and then pressing either `<leader>b` or `<leader>B` (with default mappings, enabled in vimrc.
+Lines are drawn by setting a start and end mark, and pressing `<leader>L`.
+This will find the shortest path, from start to end (if there is a path), no matter where the start and end positions are, avoiding any text.
+Lines can start and stop on other lines, and will merge with them.

 ## Bugs

 **NOTE: If you find a bug, please file an issue.**